algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 {% endmethod %}

-In some sense, this chapter is meant as a guide to help better understand plotting with your language of choice.
+In some sense, this chapter is meant as a guide so users can better understand plotting in their language of choice.
 As such, it is important to first understand how to perform a few basic tasks:

-1. Changing the plot title, axis, labels, x/ytic values, and plot dimensions
+1. Changing auxiliary features of the plot such as: title, axis, labels, x/ytic values, and plot dimensions
 2. Plotting multiple functions at the same time
 3. Outputting the plot to file

+At the end of this chapter, we will discuss the scatter plot; however, additional plotting techniques may be covered in the near future for specific algorithms and methods.

 ### Changing auxiliary features